Best Ultralight Windbreaker Jacket 2026

 Zpacks Ventum Wind Shell

-At only 1.8 oz for a M’s medium, the Zpacks Ventum Wind Shell stood out to us as one of the very lightest windbreakers on the market.
+At only 2.0 oz for a unisex medium, the Zpacks Ventum Wind Shell stood out to us as one of the very lightest windbreakers on the market.
 It’s constructed with 7D Ventum ripstop nylon fabric, which is soft, breathable, and water/wind resistant.
-And in fact, it’s the same performance fabric they use on their high quality ultralight sleeping bags.
-The hood, hem, and wrists are elasticized to keep drafts out.
+The hood, hem, and wrists are elasticized to keep drafts out, and Zpacks even notes that it’s mosquito proof.

 Enlightened Equipment Copperfield Wind Shirt

-Customizable with nearly 20 colorways and three fabric weights (7d, 10d, 20d), you’re sure to find the ultralight windbreaker of your dreams with the Enlightened Equipment Copperfield Wind Shirt.
-The 7D fabric is as light as it gets.
+Available in two stock colors or 15 custom options, you’re sure to find the ultralight windbreaker of your dreams with the Enlightened Equipment Copperfield.
 This wind jacket has no pockets, but offers shock cord cinching around hood and hem, plus elasticized wrist.
 It has a good blend of weight, durability, breathability and wind resistance.

 Windbreaker Jacket & Weight

-Five ounces seems to be a sweet spot for windbreaker jackets.
+Five ounces seems to be a sweet spot for standard windbreaker jackets.
 Anything more is overkill, and unnecessarily heavy.
 Beyond that, the lighter the better, unless you plan to take it bushwhacking or climbing.
-On the opposite end of the spectrum, just under two ounces seems to be the lower limit.
-Because a two ounce windbreaker accomplishes nearly all of the same things (in terms of wind protection) as a four ounce windbreaker jacket, you might as well save the weight.
+On the opposite end of the spectrum, just under two ounces seems to be the lower limit and the cutoff for super ultralight models.
+Because a two ounce windbreaker accomplishes nearly all of the same things (in terms of wind protection) as a four ounce windbreaker jacket, it’s often preferable to save the weight.
+However, the models on the two ounce end of the sprectrum are often made with fabric that is more plasticy, and less breathable than those which are a bit heavier.

 What’s more, when considering a two ounce wind shell, it’s so light that it can almost be thought of as part of a modular system in conjunction with a fleece, as opposed to a five oz windbreaker, which is heavy enough to be its own layer.
 Framing it this way makes it really hard to justify a midweight windbreaker.
 Why would you want a 7 oz wind shell when you could have a 5 oz fleece and a 2 oz wind breaker?